atlantidezign/copyman/docs/USAGE.md

 Has an autosave behaviour, and can be **Reset** to defaults.

 #### Copying
 - **Verbose Progress** to choose if have a window with verborse progress during copying phase.
+Default false.
 - **Copying Report** to choose if have a window with report at the end of the copying phase.
+Default true.
 - **Overwrite Existing** to choose if overwrite (checked) or not (unchecked) files that already exist.
+Default true.

 #### Selecting
 - **Propagate Selection** to choose if propagate (checked) or not (unchecked) the selection/deselection click of an item to parent and childen elements.
+Default true.

 #### Filtering
 - **Relationship OR** to choose the kind of relationship between filter groups, OR (checked) or AND (unchecked).
+Default true (OR).

 ### Snapshots
 The **Snapshot** panel manages snapshot (current configuration of folders, filters, and options) save/load/clear/export;